- All golfers in their 20’s and 30’s are eligible to compete. Play with people your age!

 - Nextgengolf Media staff and third parties are allowed access to grounds for team and individual video and pictures.
 All content is the ownership of Nextgengolf.

-- Trophy and Prize Policy
+- Prize Policy

 - No refunds will be issued once the payment deadline passes